alexpaul/Heap/README.md

 Heaps are implemented using arrays not pointers like in traditionaly binary trees.

 #### Some use cases
-* Priority Queues - a Heap ordered by priority (highest priority will be a the top of the heap)
+* Priority Queues - a Heap ordered by priority (highest priority will be at the top of the heap)
 * Sorting algorithms

 ## Review of types of Binary Trees